yatesco/seafile-docs/deploy_pro/seaf_import.md

 # Import Directory To Seafile

-From seafile 5.1.3 pro edition, we support import local directory to seafile functionality, that is copy the entire directory to a new created repositroy of seafile.
+Since seafile 5.1.3 pro edition, we support importing a local directory on the server to seafile.
+It's a handy tool for the system admin to import files from existing file servers (NFS, Samba etc.).

-## Usage

-Assume you have installed seafile 5.1.3 pro edition and have executed related setup seafile script, or you have upgraded seafile to 5.1.3 pro edition.

-1. Go to <INSTALL_PATH>/seafile-server-latest, there is a script named seaf-import.sh, execute `./seaf-import.sh -h`, it will print follow usage information:
+To import a directory, use the `seaf-import.sh` script in seafile-server-latest directory.

 ```
 usage :
 seaf-import.sh